mkondzie/STS/README.md

 conn_check_files
 ## Analysis macros
 ### trim adc
-trim_adc.hxx and trim_adc.cxx
+The trim_adc.hxx and trim_adc.cxx files introduce the trim_check class, which is responsible for reading raw data (txt files) and converting it into ROOT files for further analysis.
 ### execution
-execution.C
+The execution.C macro acts as a proxy for reading files and utilizes the trim_check class.
 ### plot 1024
-plot_1024.C
+The plot_1024.C macro is used to plot the calibration data for all ASICs, sorted including the position of each ASIC on the FEB.
+Noise levels predicted based on sensor length, microcable length and intrinsic ASIC noise are adjusted for each module, based on the module ID.
 ### analysis conn check
-analysis_conn_check.C
+In order to check connectivity when high voltage is turned off, the analysis_conn_check.C macro is used as an alternative method for detecting broken channels.
 # Future development ideas
 * rewrite from scratch
   + python serial communication scripts
   + ROOT analysis macros
-* divide the codebase using OOP principles
+* organize the codebase using OOP principles
 * synchronize data taking and analysis to plot results dynamically